Van de Stadt 34 Panache II

 I designed and built Hannovian in 1974/75, out of cold moulded gaboon mahogany.
 We represented Great Britain at the 1975 Quarter Ton World Championships in France.
 The championships were won by a boat designed by a young upstart called Bruce Farr…

-Hannovian was still racing on the Irish Sea in 2019.
+Hannovian was still racing on the Irish Sea in 2019, more than 40 years after being launched.